emad-siddiq/project_euler/README.md

 # Solutions for Project Euler

-These are my solutions for Project Euler, a series of challenging algorithmic problems.
-I chose C as the language to attempt these questions with maximal freedom.
+These are my Project Euler solutions, written in C to leverage its low-level capabilities for efficient and optimized algorithms.

 To compile and run a solution: